- Who are caregivers, and what do they do?

 gA national coalition of organizations focused on caregiving issues; provides www.familycaregiving101.org, a resource for answers, new ideas, and helpful advice for caregivers.

 Toll-free number: 1-800-838-0879

 A national, non-profit membership organization (dues are charged) which provides emotional support to spouses and partners of chronically ill and/or disabled people.
+Helps with setting up calendars to organize help from others.
 Also offers Regional Respite Weekends for spousal caregivers

 National Respite Locator Service